backstage/backstage/docs/integrations/github/org.md

 ```

 This example assumes you have implemented the custom transformer following the [Custom Transformers](#custom-transformers) and [Transformer Examples](#transformer-examples) documentation in the sections above.

-Once you have imported the emails you can resolve users in your [sign-in
-resolver](../../auth/github/provider.md) using the catalog entity search via email

 Once you have imported the emails you can resolve users by building a [Custom Resolver](../../auth/identity-resolver.md#building-custom-resolvers).
 In this custom resolver you can then use this example to properly match the user: